-The balance of inventory adjustments was \$0.7 million for these matters as of the fiscal years ended January 30, 2021, and February 1, 2020.
-The balance related primarily to certain collections being discontinued or currently discontinued by Vera Bradley and retired patterns.
-We have the ability to move retired finished goods through a number of channels, including the Vera Bradley annual outlet sale, our Vera Bradley website and online outlet site, factory outlet stores, and through third-party liquidators as needed.
+The balance of inventory adjustments was \$0.6 million and \$0.7 million for these matters as of the fiscal years ended January 29, 2022, and January 30, 2021, respectively.
+The balance related primarily to certain collections being discontinued or currently discontinued by the Vera Bradley brand and retired patterns.
+We have the ability to move retired finished goods through a number of channels, including our Vera Bradley websites and online outlet site, factory outlet stores, and through third-party liquidators as needed.